scikit-hep/awkward/CONTRIBUTING.md

 A quick scan of the code would reveal that we make extensive use of `std::shared_ptr`.
 Raw pointers are used in extremely limited circumstances, and never passed out of the scope that holds a shared pointer to the same resource (guaranteeing its lifetime).
 The main use of raw pointers is for down-casting with `dynamic_cast`.

-Class instances are passed between functions as generic types for flexibility.
-For example, `toListOffsetArray64` returns a list array converted to the `ListOffsetArray64` class, but it is passed as a smart pointer to the common superclass, `Content`.
-This is because passing as a `ListOffsetArray64` exposes typeinfo symbols that violate visibility rules.

 Class hierarchies are intentionally simple.
 If any inheritance is involved, the one superclass is abstract and all subclasses are direct children of that abstract superclass.

-Templating is only used for integer specialization.
+Templating is mostly just used for integer specialization.

 ### Python standard